ElAwbery/Lucky_Egg/README.md

 The Python documentation for working with streams is [here](https://docs.python.org/3/library/io.html).

 - Implement the post method of the request handler class so that the client can modify class data attributes (pokemon species count and candy counts).
-- Catch errors with the built in 'send_error' method of Python's request handler class.
+- Catch errors with the built in __send_error__ method of Python's request handler class.
 - The updated pokemon species page should display its status as 'Updated'.